Jocelyn Blore

 The American Board of Forensic Anthropology (ABFA)—the leading certification body in this forensic science subfield requires applicants to have a doctoral degree, three detailed case reports, and a passing score on the ABFA examination.
 The forensic anthropologist certification is valid for three years with the submission of annual dues.

 The International Association of Computer Investigative Specialists (IACIS) offers this credential to applicants with 72 hours of relevant training.
 Also, they must complete a mentored “peer review” phase solving four practical problems, a practical exercise, and a written examination.
-This forensic computer examiner certification is valid for three years; dues must be paid annually.
+This forensic computer examiner certification is valid for three years, and dues must be paid annually.

 Additionally, they must have at least a 70 percent score on an examination.
 Please visit the How to Become a Fire (Arson) Investigator page for more information.